“Darkness cannot drive out darkness; only light can do that. Hate cannot drive out hate; only love can do that.” – Martin Luther King, Jr.

 The first Saturday in June the 19th Ward Association hosts the Square Fair, a neighborhood festival celebrating community, held in Aberdeen Square.
 It includes a lively parade, delicious pancake breakfast, games and activities for kids, local vendors, a book sale, and performances throughout the day.
-Download the 2016 vendor application vendor app.
-2016
+Download the 2017 vendor application square Fairvendor app2017 (1)

 Citizen Merchant of the Year Dinner

 This event celebrates citizens and merchants making a diference in our neighborhood.
 Please come and support our winners and our neighborhood!
 The dinner is held each year in September.